doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 You can create your SQL2 query by calling ``DocumentManager::createPhpcrQuery`` with the query as string, or get the phpcr-utils query builder by calling ``DocumentManager::createPhpcrQueryBuilder``.
-You can either execute that query to get raw PHPCR objects, or pass a PHPCR query to ``DocumentManager::getDocumentsByPhpcrQuery`` to get documents.
+You can either execute that query to get raw PHPCR nodes, or pass a PHPCR query to ``DocumentManager::getDocumentsByPhpcrQuery`` to get documents.

 Custom Repositories
 ~~~~~~~~~~~~~~~~~~~

-By default the DocumentManager returns a default implementation of
+By default the ``DocumentManager`` returns a default implementation of
 ``Doctrine\ODM\PHPCR\DocumentRepository`` when you call
 ``DocumentManager::getRepository($documentClass)``.
 You can overwrite
 this behaviour by specifying the class name of your own Document